sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 val o3 = o2.f2()
 ...
 ```
 All of these method calls are synchronous, blocking and the sequence computes to completion as long as none of the intermediate methods throw an exception.
+But what if one of the methods, say `f2` does throw an exception?
+The `Try` class defined above helps handle these exceptions elegantly, provided we change return types of all methods to `Try[T]`.